felipebogaertsm/felipebogaertsm/README.md

 ### Hi! 👋

 My name is Felipe, I am a Full Stack Engineer from Brazil.
 As a contractor, I have built many applications for companies in Europe and North America from architecture to deployment.
-I usually work with tools/frameworks such as Django, Next JS, React, Docker, Kubernetes and more.

 ### Contact me at: